nf-core/hicar/docs/usage.md

 - `Error in result[[njob]] <- value : attempt to select less than one element in OneIndex`

 The error may caused by out of memory (although the error message seems to be unrelated to memory).
 Try to set `--peak_pair_block` to a smaller number less than 1e9.

+- `[CRITICAL] The sample sheet **must** contain these column headers: replicate, group, fastq_2, fastq_1.`

+The error may caused by the improper formtated `.csv` file (the file contain header info before the column names) by `Microsoft Excel`.
+Please use a text editor to reprepare the `.csv` sample files.

 ### Known issue with Juicer_tools